jangir-ritik/andamanexcursion/docs/COMPONENT_CHECKER_GUIDE.md

 3. Ensure proper accessibility attributes are included
 4. Use CSS variables from the design system instead of hardcoded values
 5. Document complex components with README.md files
+6. Import and use types from the types directory
+7. Use `clsx` or `classnames` for conditional class names

 ## Troubleshooting